-- masks should be changed when they become soiled or wet - masks should never be reapplied after they have been removed - masks should not be left dangling around the neck - touching the front of the mask while wearing it should be avoided - hand hygiene should be performed upon touching or discarding a used mask.
+- Masks should be changed when they become soiled or wet The ties, earpieces and/ or headband used to secure masks to the head are considered 'clean and therefore safe to touch with bare hands.
+The front of a mask, protective eyewear or face shield is considered contaminated and should not be touched. - Masks should never be reapplied after they have been removed - Masks should not be left dangling around the neck - Touching the front of the mask while wearing it should be avoided Perform hand hygiene after removing or touching a used mask.